|Height: 6.00||Born: Brampton, ON|

 Calgary drafted Maver in the first round (fifth overall) of the 2010 CFL Canadian Draft and signed him on May 13, 2010.

 Maver played in all 18 games and punted 124 times for 5,661 yards (45.7 avg., longest 62) and seven singles.
 On Aug.
 17 vs BC he threw a 22-yard pass to Rob Cote on a fake punt.
 He was named CFL's special teams player of the week for his performace on Sept.
 13 which included a successful fake punt when he threw the ball to Matt Walter for 31 yards and averaged 48.8 yards on five punts, including a perfectly executed coffin-corner kick that resulted in Hamilton starting a drive at its own one-yard line.
 Maver was named CFL's special teams player of the week a second time when he averaged 49.0 yards on five punts — including boots of 57 and 55 yards — and had a net punting average of 45.6 yards on the night and one of his punts forced the Lions to start a drive on their own three-yard line in Week 16.
 In the Western Final Maver punted five times for 231 yards (avg: 46.2, longest 55).
-He was named a West all-star and CFLPA all-star.
+He was named a West all-star, a CFL all-star and a CFLPA all-star.

 In his first season as the Stamps punter and one year after being limited to a single game because of injury, Maver received West Division and CFL all-star recognition.
 He punted the ball 112 times for 4,839 yards and an average of 43.2 yards per kick.
 Maver’s net punting average of 36.2 yards was best in the CFL and he was among the CFL leaders in punts inside the opponents’ 20-yard line with 24 (just one fewer than the league-leading total) and punts inside the opponents’ 10 with seven.
 Only two of Maver’s 112 punts were returned for more than 30 yards, another category in which he led the CFL.
 Maver’s 85-yard boot in the Labour Day Classic was the longest punt of the CFL season.
 He played all 18 regular-season games as well as the West semifinal, West final and Grey Cup.